 Our restoration of St Andrew’s Church in Bebington, a Grade I listed landmark on the Wirral, was delivered in two major phases:

 a 600m² heritage re-roofing project with the installation of 6 tonnes of leadwork to valleys done in 2018, then followed 4 years later with extensive repointing and masonry repairs to the church’s tower and 130-foot spire.
-The scale and sensitivity of the works required specialist heritage knowledge, advanced scaffolding solutions, and close stakeholder coordination.
+The scale and sensitivity of the works required specialist heritage knowledge, advanced scaffolding solutions and close stakeholder coordination.

 The tower project demanded the design and construction of a complex cantilever scaffold to allow safe access to the church’s tall spire.
-Our experience in structural scaffolding design and temporary works ensured a stable and efficient platforms for detailed masonry repairs at height, with full compliance to health and safety standards.
+Our experience in structural scaffolding design and temporary works ensured stable and efficient platforms for detailed masonry repairs at height, with full compliance to health and safety standards.

 A key challenge of the roofing phase was the absence of a full temporary roof, due to budget limitations.
 Despite this, our team maintained a dry internal environment throughout the project by expertly applying temporary sheeting techniques while carrying out timber repairs and re-roofing all 12 roof slopes done in random West Moorland blues.
 This demonstrated our ability to balance cost-effectiveness with preservation of the building’s internal fabric.